 Cold coffee really works best when you have a balanced extraction of dilution, sweetness, and creaminess.
-By brewing coffee strong enough, leaving time to chill, blending or shaking if you have the correct strength, you will have your own café-style cold coffee at home.
+If you’re wondering how to make cold coffee, the secret lies in brewing coffee strong enough, leaving time to chill, and blending or shaking to the right strength.
+With this simple cold coffee recipe, you can enjoy your own café-style cold coffee at home.
 You can make this more personal to you and your cold coffee, with add-ins like vanilla, caramel, chocolate, or even nut extracts!

-The biggest takeaway of a cold coffee drink is understanding how coffee behaves when cooled, which is: the bitterness sours a little, the ice will melt faster than you think, and it will taste a lot sweeter.
-You will have to play with your strength, sweetness, milk texture, and either use cream or a flavour extract if you'd like, to recreate a cold coffee drink with that thick, smooth café finish.
-Even if you use a whisk, shake it in a jar, or use a blender mixed with ice, the same idea can be applied: brew your coffee strong, combine with cold milk, and whichever method you use will smooth the drink and give it some structure and depth of flavour!
+The biggest takeaway of a cold coffee drink is understanding how coffee behaves when cooled: the bitterness sours slightly, the ice melts faster than expected, and the flavour tastes sweeter.
+To master how to make cold coffee at home, you’ll need to experiment with strength, sweetness, and milk texture, adding cream or flavour extracts for that thick, smooth café finish.
+Whether you whisk, shake in a jar, or blend with ice, the principle remains the same, brew your coffee strong, combine with cold milk, and adjust to taste.
+This method ensures your homemade cold coffee has structure, depth of flavour, and the refreshing balance that makes it a favourite summer drink.

 As coffee cools down, it tends to taste a bit bitter and not as sweet.
 That’s why coffee shops often use a stronger brew or a concentrate.
 You can do the same without using anything special—just brew your regular instant coffee or fresh ground coffee stronger than usual.
 The concept is easy to understand: you don’t lose flavour after adding milk and ice.
 If you are using instant coffee, dissolve it in a splash of hot water first; this helps to release aroma and prevents granularity.